AI-estimated baseline profile. Be the first to log a session!

 What does Tie Guan Yin Long Haul taste like?

-This oolong from Fujian, China offers a distinctive drinking experience.
 This Tie Guan Yin showcases a profoundly robust and intensely roasted character, offering a thick-bodied liquor that withstands numerous infusions.
 Each steep unveils a new layer of its complex, savor.
-It sits in the "Roasted" and "Bold" and "Enduring" flavor families, so expect a cup that leans roasted and bold and enduring.
+It leans roasted, bold and enduring.

 How should I brew Tie Guan Yin Long Haul?